ronnieholm/FSharp-onion-architecture-sample/docs/architecture/ADR012-reducing-noise-in-tests.md

 ## Consequences

-Less noisy and easy authoring of tests, similating almost any condition.
+Less noisy and easy authoring of tests, simulating almost any condition.